ihomam/CollectionViewWithSearchBar/README.md

 CollectionViewWithSearchBar
 ===========================
-simple implementation of UiCollectionView controller with UISearchBar
+simple implementation of UiCollectionView controller with UISearchBar and UIRefreshControl

 ![alt tag](collevtionViewWithSearchBar/CollectionViewWithSearchBar.png)